-You may be hunkering down at home and sharpening your chef’s knife, but if you’re jonesing for a jaunt – and a good meal – Toronto’s top takeout spots have got you covered.
+You may be hunkering down at home and sharpening your chef’s knife, but if you feel like ordering in, these Toronto’s top takeout spots have got you covered.
 Whether you’re after mouthwatering bbq, Neapolitan-style pizza, or Korean bento boxes, here’s a list to get your tastebuds tingling.

 Cherry Street Bar-B-Que